PHP GET and POST Methods

 4. Handling Both GET and POST Requests

-You can handle both GET and POST using $_REQUEST
+You can handle both GET and POST using $_REQUEST, which combines $_GET and $_POST.

 Example: Handling GET and POST Requests